sowmR/nodejs-aws-cloudsearch/README.md

 Smooth sailing from there.

 4) For AWS cloud search, you need to have an aws account with data in it the cloud.
+Bofore writing the code in the server.js, we need to have aws-sdk installed in the directory.
+To do that use the following command in the command prompt.

+	npm install aws-sdk
+5) Next we will create a file with aws access keys
+6) write the nodejs code to make connections , retrieve the search data  and then pass it to the angular App in server.js
+7) Create an angularjs fileset to display the informations.